-It takes place at the USTA Billie Jean King National Tennis Center in Arthur Ashe Stadium, Flushing Meadows, Queens, New York.
-It is the only Grand Slam Tennis championship held in North America.
+It is held annually at the USTA Billie Jean King National Tennis Center in Flushing, New York.
+It is the only Grand Slam tennis championship held in North America.

 Matches are in five categories: men’s singles and doubles, women’s singles and doubles, and mixed doubles.

 Since 1978, the matches have been played on a hard-court surface covered with “DecoTurf” artificial grass.

 The total prize money compensation for 2021 is $57,462,000. $2.5 million is awarded to the men’s and women’s singles champions.

 Bill Tilden (men’s) - 10 - (1918-25, 1927, 1929)